LucianoAdonis/lucianoadonis.github.io/pages/troubleshooting.md

 - **Taking Notes**: Document as you go: what you tried, what changed, what the result was.
 This prevents repeating the same steps twice, helps when you need to hand off to someone else, and gives you material for a post-mortem or runbook later.
 A messy note is better than no note.
 - **Making Diagrams**: A quick sketch of how components interact will often reveal where the problem might be.
 You do not need a formal diagram: a whiteboard photo is fine.
 Focus on data flow and dependencies.
 It is also easier for a new pair of eyes to understand at a glance.
+- **Rubber Duck Debugging**: Explain the problem out loud.
+To a colleague, to a stranger, to a rubber duck on your desk.
+The act of putting into words what you have been thinking implicitly forces you to confront assumptions you have been glossing over.
+Very often the answer surfaces before you finish the explanation.
+If no one is around, write it in a message you do not send.

 Making the process easy to follow is considerate to anyone who joins mid-way.
 There is nothing worse than feeling like you are starting from scratch in an ongoing incident.
 If things are truly at a dead end, fresh perspective is welcome, but only if there is enough context to get up to speed quickly.